 Conned by Cupid

 Liang began a romance with an amazing person she met on match.com.
 Her new friend shared personal details about their life, and one day asked Liang if she could help pay for some family medical issues.
 Kind Liang wanted to help, so she was told to get a cashier’s check payable to her friend at a shared branch and deposit it at a Wells Fargo bank account.
 This way Liang’s friend could have immediate access to the much-needed money.
 By the time Liang realized she was caught in a romance scam, she had lost $15,000.

 Lesson learned: Never send money to people you don’t know very well.

 Ben received a call about fraud on his Stanford FCU account from an 800 number.
 The caller said they worked in our fraud department and needed Ben’s login ID and password to fix the issue, which Ben provided.
 The caller then informed Ben that they were sending him a text to confirm his identity, and Ben should read aloud the verification code.
 Ben complied and was grateful that his accounts were safe.

 A short time later, a real Stanford FCU employee was reviewing a $7,800 wire transfer request that looked suspicious.
 When she called Ben to make sure that the request was legitimate, Ben realized that he had been scammed.
 He not only provided the fraudster with his Online Banking login credentials, he also gave them the secure access code that is sent to the account holder when there’s a login from an unregistered device.
 The fraudster already stole $2,340 and it was too late to recover that money.
 Fortunately we were able to stop the $7,800 wire request and prevent any more losses.

-Lesson learned: If you get a call from us that you don’t expect, hang up and call us directly at 888.723.7328opens phone dialer.
+Lesson learned: If you get a call from us that you don’t expect, hang up and call us directly at 888.723.7328.
 Stanford FCU will never call and ask for your login credentials or your secure access code.